Biden mandates vaccines in nursing homes, admonishes GOP governors on school masks - NewsBreak

 Since the beginning of the pandemic, more than 133,000 nursing home residents and nearly 2,000 nursing home staffers have died as a result of COVID-19 infections.

+Darrell Ehrlick of the Daily Montanan contributed the information about Montana to this report.

-The post Biden mandates vaccines in nursing homes, admonishes GOP governors on school masks appeared first on Iowa Capital Dispatch .
+The post Biden mandates vaccines in nursing homes, admonishes GOP governors on school masks appeared first on Daily Montanan .

 Comments / 0